RuoChen95/algorithms-greedy/week #1/README.md

 ## Assignment 1
-In this programming problem and the next you'll code up the greedy algorithms from lecture for minimizing the weighted sum of completion times..
+In this programming problem and the next you'll code up the greedy algorithms from lecture for minimizing the weighted sum of completion times.

 Download the text file below.